Primary School Curriculum (Year 1 to Year 6)

 Information and Communications Technology (ICT) is now part of the educational experience worldwide and regarded as a new 'literacy' alongside reading, writing and numeracy.

-Cambridge ICT Starters introduces learners to the key ICT applications they need to achieve computer literacy and to understand the impact of technology on their daily lives.
+Our ICT curriculum introduces learners to the key ICT applications they need to achieve computer literacy and to understand the impact of technology on their daily lives.
 Learners develop key ICT skills in a range of applications including word processing, computer graphics, databases, spreadsheets, email, internet, presentations, video / animation and web authoring.
 They also consider wider issues such as internet safety and adapting their work to the audience.

 There are two assessment options: